 General Admission Requirements

-The deadline to submit a Fall 2022 MA-Counseling Program Application via CALSTATEAPPLY is December 13, 2021.
+The deadline to submit a Fall 2024 MA-Counseling Program Application via CALSTATEAPPLY is Monday, December 11, 2023.
+The deadline is for all of the materials, including letters of recommendation.

 The following are required for admission to both the CMHC and School Counseling programs: